 SIGNATURE, ENTRY INTO FORCE AND END DATE OF THE HACA

 As mentioned in the Agreement itself, the Parties signing the Agreement recognise the Qualified Electronic Signature (QES) (in compliance with the Regulation (EU) No 910/2014) as having equivalent legal effect to a hand-written signature.
-While DG ECHO always signs using QES, Partners have the possibility to choose whether to sign with a qualified electronic signature or to hand sign.
+While DG ECHO always signs using QES, the Organisations have the possibility to choose whether to sign with a qualified electronic signature or to hand sign.

 Instructions on how to sign are provided in the cover letter accompanying the Agreement.

+N.B.
 The Agreement must be returned signed within 15 days from its reception.
 Only once the Agreement is returned signed, the process for the initial pre-financing payment will be launched.

 ERRORS IN THE AGREEMENT